Audit and Risk Committee

 • Total amount of annual profit sharing

-• The amount of quarterly business performance bonus for executive officers, CEO and Chairman
+• The amount of quarterly business performance bonus for executive officers, Chairman & CEO

 • The annual compensation of directors and executive officers, and the disclosure of same in the Annual Report